 The final type of color markers for artists falls under the category of solvent-based markers.
 While not as widely used as alcohol or water-based markers, solvent-based markers offer their own benefits as well.
 They often give off a strong odor due to chemicals, but their ink lasts quite a while, so artists don’t have to worry about their work fading.

-How to Find the Best Markers for You and What to Look for in Your Art Markers Set
+How to Find the Best Markers for You: Water-Based vs. Alcohol-Based Markers

 With the many options available out there, it can sometimes be a challenge to find the best markers for artists.
 When looking for high-quality artist alcohol markers, it is helpful to keep a few things in consideration.